manish-107/TechQuery-Hub/README.md

 To get started with TechQuery Hub, follow these steps:
 1. Clone the repository: `git clone https://github.com/your-username/TechQuery-Hub.git`
 2. Set up a local web server environment (e.g., XAMPP, WAMP).
-3. Import the database schema from the `database.sql` file.
+3. Import the database schema from the `techquery.sql` file.
 4. Configure the database connection in the PHP files.
 5. Launch the application and start exploring!..